bsdimp/device-data/cam.md

 # CAM drivers in FreeBSD over time

 Status is my extremely preliminary determination about keep / toss on all these drivers based on recent use.
+Rough retirement criteria: fewer than 5 reported users on FreeBSD 10 or newer, with a few exceptions for hardware that is known to work or used to be super popular or both and comes close to the threshold.
+This is about 0.5% of the machines reported.
+Also, drivers committed in the last 5 years are also retained.

 Status: *early discussion DRAFT*